Crafting Experiences That Matter

 Tradesy Seller Persona

-This is an early example of a Seller persona representing a small data set of qualitative research.
-It’s a good start, but I pivoted our approach to a more robust data-driven initiative.
-We worked closely with the BI team to create a cluster-based segmentation analysis to allow us to identify associated traits and common behaviors for LTV users.
-After extrapolating the user patterns, we evaluated this data against additional qualitative research to help us learn perceptions, attitudes, concerns, and user motivations.
+An early Seller persona representing a small qualitative data set.
+A starting point.
+I pivoted the approach to a more robust data-driven initiative, working closely with the BI team to build cluster-based segmentation analysis.
+We identified associated traits and common behaviors for LTV users, then evaluated those patterns against additional qualitative research to learn perceptions, attitudes, concerns, and motivations.